Income Tax planning for 2018-19: New tax rules every taxpayer should know

 Tax slabs in the new year have not changed vis-a-vis the last year.
 Lowest tax rate continues to stay at 5% and the maximum at 30%.
 The tax exemption income limits for different categories of individual taxpayers are as mentioned below:

-Individuals over 80 years and above – Rs 500,000
+Individuals over 80 years and above: Rs 500,000

 Given the fact that the status quo in tax slabs has not delighted the individual taxpayer, the government continues to levy an additional cess on the income tax.
 To address the education and health needs of the poor and rural families, the erstwhile secondary and higher education cess of 3% has been replaced with a 4% ‘Health and Education Cess’.
 Consequently, the maximum marginal rate of tax has increased from 35.535% to 35.88%.